urbanware-org/rotate/README.md

 ## Contact

-Any suggestions, questions, bugs to report or feedback to give?
+As mentioned above, this project has been discontinued.
+For this reason, no new features will be implemented, existing features will not be enhanced and remaining bugs will not be fixed either.

-You can contact me by sending an email to [dev@urbanware.org](mailto:dev@urbanware.org) or by opening a *GitHub* issue (which I would prefer if you have a *GitHub* account).
+However, if you have questions about it, you can contact me by sending an email to <dev@urbanware.org>.

-Further information can be found inside the `contact.txt` file.

 [Top](#rotate)